The Ethnic Composition of the Population of Great Scythia According to Toponymy.

 Rostov–on-Don, a city in Russia – OE. rūst “rusty”.

-The epigraphy of the Northern Black Sea region and other data give grounds to assert that there were no Ossetians among the Scythians, but in the Sarmatian time, the Iranian ethnic element in the steppes of the Black Sea region, obviously, begins to prevail.
+The epigraphy of the Northern Black Sea region and other data give grounds to assert that there were no Ossetians among the Scythians, however, in the Sarmatian time, the Iranian ethnic element in the steppes of the Black Sea region began to prevail.
 Mostly it could be Ossetians and partly Kurds.
-Obviously, in the Scythian time, the Ossetians remained in the upper reaches of the Vorskla and Oskol, but over time they begin to penetrate the steppes in two ways.
+Obviously, in the Scythian time, the Ossetians remained in the upper reaches of the Vorskla and Oskol, but over time they began to penetrate the steppes in two ways.
 One went along the Vorskla, and the other along Oskol and Kalitva and further to the mouth of the Don.

 Migration Path of the Ossetians from their ancestral homeland to the Caucasus is marked by the Ossetian toponymy.
 They left such place names in the eastern part of the Great Scythia: